dotnet/coreclr/Documentation/design-docs/assemblyloadcontext.md

 ### LoadFromAssemblyName

-This method can be used to load an assembly into a load context different from the current one.
+This method can be used to load an assembly into a load context different from the load context of the currently executing assembly.

+## Assembly Load APIs and LoadContext

+As part of .NET Standard 2.0 effort, certain assembly load APIs off the **AppDomain** type, which were present in Desktop .NET Framework, have been brought back.
+The following maps the APIs to the load context in which they will load the assembly:

+* Assembly.Load - loads the assembly into the *Default LoadContext*
+* Assemby.LoadFrom - loads the assembly into the *Default LoadContext*
+* Assembly.LoadFile - creates a new (anonymous) load context to load the assembly into.
+* Assembly.Load(byte[]) - creates a new (anonymous) load context to load the assembly into.